Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Hierarchical Temporal Sampling

 \section{Hierarchical Temporal Sampling}

-To learn robust representations that are invariant to temporal scale variations, SLiM employs a hierarchical temporal sampling strategy.
-This approach ensures that all generated views maintain semantic consistency by anchoring short-term local clips within the temporal boundaries of long-term global segments.
-Specifically, \textit{for all views, we first define the target temporal interval and then perform uniform sampling within that segment} to extract the required constituent frames.
-Crucially, if the sampled physical duration is shorter than the target number of frames, we apply linear temporal interpolation to resize the clip to its designated resolution (64, 32, 16, or 8 frames).
-This two-step process---segment definition followed by uniform sampling---ensures a balanced representation of action dynamics across varying temporal scales.
+SLiM uses hierarchical temporal sampling to construct semantically consistent global and local views at different temporal granularities.
+For each view, we first sample a temporal interval from the raw skeleton sequence and then uniformly sample frames within that interval.
+If the sampled physical duration is shorter than the target number of frames, we use linear temporal interpolation to resize the clip to the desired resolution.